Matthew 24

 And in the New Testament, any time you talk about ‘that day’, singular day, the day, it’s talking about the day that Jesus returns.
 Nothing could be more clearly stated than these warnings, that we cannot know when the Lord will come.

-And if you know someone who is getting married soon, that’s a sure sign that Jesus is coming.
-The only sign before the flood was the preaching of Noah, Genesis 6:5 / Genesis 7:6-23.
+If you know someone who is getting married soon, that’s a sure sign that Jesus is coming.
+The only sign before the flood was the preaching of Noah, Genesis 6:5 / Genesis 7:6-23 / Matthew 24:37-39.

-And you know it’s not wrong to have a wedding or to plan a party, that’s not what He’s saying.
-What He’s saying is, “the tragedy is going to be that when God comes back, what’s going to characterise the world is an exceeding casual world.”
+It’s not wrong to have a wedding or to plan a party, that’s not what He’s saying.
+What He’s saying is, ‘the tragedy is going to be that when God comes back, what’s going to characterise the world is an exceeding casual world.’

 And the only warning the world is going to get is the witness of the church.
 I guess there would have been some people around in Noah’s time thinking to themselves, ‘I believe in God, I believe what Noah said is going to happen, but I’ll wait just before he finished building that ark before I step onboard.’